Schedule Today:

 • Hire qualified professionals to assist throughout the process (for example, accountants, appraisers, and attorneys).

-• Distribute the descendant's assets to the rightful beneficiaries.
+• Distribute the decedent's assets to the rightful beneficiaries.

 • Formally close the estate.

-A beneficiary may claim that a will was written under undue influence if they believe the descendant was wrongfully pressured or convinced to assign assets to someone that would not otherwise inherit such assets.
-Similarly, if any party involved in the will believes the document, or parts of the document, were not written by the descendant, this is grounds to dispute the will based on a suspicion of fraud.
+A beneficiary may claim that a will was written under undue influence if they believe the decedent was wrongfully pressured or convinced to assign assets to someone who would not otherwise inherit such assets.
+Similarly, if any party involved in the will believes the document, or parts of the document, were not written by the decedent, this is grounds to dispute the will based on a suspicion of fraud.

-What Should I Do If I Don't Think The Executor Is Managing The Estate Correctly?
+What Should I Do if I Do Not Think the Executor Is Managing the Estate Correctly?

 The executor or personal representative appointed by the court to administer an estate has a responsibility to the beneficiaries to manage the process correctly and in line with the beneficiaries' best interests.
 Failure to properly administer an estate can be actionable, whether this is by mistake or intentional acts.
 Through litigation, the representative can be removed from their role or face direct legal action, depending on the nature of the mismanagement.